-For this year’s Onshape Design Competition, the sky’s the limit.
+For this year’s CAD competition, the sky’s the limit.

 Inspired by an internal competition among Onshape staff, this year’s contest invited users from all over the world at all skill levels to create a design that tests their own creativity.

 We received some amazing submissions in each category.
 To show off the amazing entries our users created, we chose one winner for each category, one Best Student design, and named the coveted 2022 Onshape Champion during Onshape Live ’22.